Sudoblark/Butterchase/readme.md

 - [ ] Create player weapons and armour
 - [x] Add weapons and armour to chests
 - [x] Each level to have list of possible treasure and dice rolls to determine what player recieved.
 If on a treasure tile the player always gets an item from a randomly generated list appropriate for the level
-- [ ] Use weapon and armour flavour text where appropriate
+- [x] Use weapon and armour flavour text where appropriate
 - [x] 1 in 100 chance for treasure to be cursed and spawn a new enemy type of demon
 - [ ] Steal weapon from enemy
-- [ ] Allow equip/unequip of items
+- [x] Allow equip of items

 #### Companion System
 - [ ] Add mechanics for followers